Who is still in the race to be the UK’s next prime minister?

 The race to replace Boris Johnson as the UK’s next prime minister is hotting up.

-Here are the candidates left in the Tory leadership contest following the second round of voting.
+Here are the candidates left in the Tory leadership contest following the penultimate ballot.

 – Rishi Sunak